quietui/quiet/docs/docs/index.md

 layout: docs
 ---

-Quiet is an [open source](/license) library for building modern user interfaces on the Web.
+Quiet is a [source-available](/license) UI library for building modern user interfaces on the Web.
 It features dozens of high-quality, accessible,  interoperable [components](/components), a [modern theme](/docs/theming) with light and darks modes that can adapt to any brand, an optional [CSS reset](/docs/restyle), and more!

 **There are two ways to install Quiet components.** [Autoloading](#autoloading) is the fastest way to get started — just copy, paste, and start coding.
 Or you can [import components manually](#manually-importing) from npm or the CDN.